arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/touch/content.md

 ## Conclusion

-Capacitive sensing on the Arduino UNO R4 lets you add intuitive touch controls with minimal hardware, simply pair the board with the `Arduino_CapacitiveTouch` library.
-Tune the detection threshold for your environment (humidity, nearby electronics, etc.), and you can quickly scale from a single touch button to richer, multi-point interfaces.
+Capacitive sensing on the Arduino UNO R4 lets you add intuitive touch controls with minimal hardware.
+Simply pair the board with the `Arduino_CapacitiveTouch` library.
+Tune the detection threshold for your environment (such as humidity and nearby electronics), and you can quickly scale from a single-touch button to richer, multi-point interfaces.